nikivanstein/llm-reading-group/README.md

 | 26-09-2024 | [Understanding the Importance of Evolutionary Search in Automated Heuristic Design with Large Language Models](https://arxiv.org/abs/2407.10873v1) | Explores the integration of LLMs with EPS for AHD, highlighting the importance of evolutionary search. | x | [arXiv](https://arxiv.org/pdf/2407.10873) |
 | 2024-10-XX | [Intelligence at the Edge of Chaos](https://arxiv.org/abs/2410.02536v2)         | Investigates the relationship between system complexity and emergent intelligence in LLMs. | x | [arXiv](https://arxiv.org/abs/2410.02536v2) |

+> [!NOTE]
+> Each paper is carefully selected to showcase a wide range of challenges and innovations in the domain of LLMs.
+From reasoning strategies to optimization methods working in tendem with LLMs, our discussions offer unique insights into each approach.

 ## Detailed Summaries and Discussions